SuitestAutomation/suitest/packages/translate/docs/bootstrap.md

 Description: `Looks like you have reached the limit of applications or users, check your [billing section](https://the.suite.st/preferences/billing) to increase your plan.
 Please contact [sales@suite.st](sales@suite.st) if you require help with your plan.`

+### playstationPlatformError

+Title: `Cannot continue: PlayStation 4 driver has failed`

+Description: `PlayStation 4 driver has misbehaved.
+Please verify that the device is online and it's current IP address is correctly specified in Suitest.
+If nothing helps try rebooting the device and restarting SuitestDrive.
+If the local IP of the device changes, make sure to set up a static IP for the device.`

 ### rokuPlatformError

 Title: `Cannot continue: Roku driver has failed`